jonnonz1/nz-statute-book/acts/public/2003/motor-vehicle-sales-act-2003.md

   (a) set out (with any necessary modifications) all the information specified in section 32(1) and (2)﻿(a); and (b) be accompanied by the prescribed fee (which is the same as the fee for registration under section 31(2)﻿(b), unless a separate fee is prescribed); and
-  (c) be accompanied by the levy imposed under section 143 (if any); and (d) include a certificate that confirms the matters identified in subsection (1B) and is signed by,—
+  (c) be accompanied by the levy imposed under section 143 (if any); and (ca) include the applicant’s New Zealand Transport Agency customer number; and (d) include a certificate that confirms the matters identified in subsection (1B) and is signed by,—
     (i) if the application is made by an individual, that person; or (ii) if the application is made by a company, any person concerned in the management of the company.